VyperGroup/aero/src/AeroSandbox/src/sandboxers/HTML/docs/Attribute Rewriting methods.md

 #### SW

 There is no DOMParser support in a SW.
-You could always polyfill DOMParser to run the same rewriting code as [Injected Script](#inject-🏆), but I recommend using [parse5](https://parse5.js.org) for the performance, since we don't need to recreate an entire DOM.
+You could always polyfill DOMParser to run the same rewriting code as [Injected Script](#inject-🏆), but I recommend using [parse5](https://parse5.js.org) for the performance, since we don't must recreate an entire DOM.

-Return the rewritten HTML as the response body.
+Return the rewrote HTML as the response body.

 #### Inject 🏆